calaquin/calwriter/README.md

 - Close books to hide them from the sidebar
 - Word counter and daily statistics
 - Customizable colors and dark mode
-- Rich text toolbar with font options including indent and outdent
+- Rich text toolbar with font options including indent, outdent, and horizontal lines
+- Editor background color can be customized

 ## Running with Docker